-Department for Education (South Australia) schools with a primary enrolment will soon be able to apply for the final Learning by Design 3D Printing in Primary Schools project to take place in term 3 of 2019.
+Department for Education (South Australia) schools with a primary enrolment can now apply for the final Learning by Design 3D Printing in Primary Schools project to take place in term 3 of 2019.
 Over the last four years, 220 SA public schools with a primary element have participated in the project.

 The 3D Printing in Primary Schools project aims to support learning across the STEM disciplines by engaging students in exciting, challenging learning connected to their real-world experiences, and helping teachers develop pedagogical approaches that enable students to develop deep technological knowledge combined with critical, creative and design thinking.
 Teachers will be supported to design innovative learning programs that provide authentic, meaningful contexts for students to engage in STEM and maker based learning using 3D design/printing.